How to Mother Yourself

 loss of perspective

 Instead of pushing through or analyzing, self-mothering responds with gentle interruption.
-You slow the body before you try to solve the problem.
+You slow the body before you try to solve the problem; self care includes basic regulation before problem-solving.
 You reduce stimulation.
-You orient toward basic comfort: warmth, hydration, grounding, quiet, rest.
+You orient toward basic physical comfort and enough space to settle: warmth, hydration, grounding, quiet, rest.

 This is not avoidance.
 It is regulation.